Upton County Vehicle Impound Guide

 After 30 Days

-In Texas, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
-This means you could permanently lose your vehicle.
+In Texas, if a vehicle remains unclaimed for a certain period (usually 30 days), the impound lot can initiate a lien sale.
+This means they can legally sell your vehicle to recover their fees.
+Do everything possible to retrieve your vehicle before it reaches this point.

 If You Can't Afford the Fees